RickMcLightning/IGME230/230-project-1-content.md

 # Story
 Simply put the player is a Doctor being put through a training zone known in the Order as "The Pit" that is supposed to hone an individual's combat effectiveness in a worst case scenario.
 Members compete for the highest score as determined by time survived and enemies defeated.
+Though the enemies are branded as mindless zombies, some of them aren't as mindless as first thought.
+## Theme
+Uncertainty.
+Mindless zombies isn't neccesarily true for certain enemies.
+## Mood
+Excitement.
+The action should be intense, especially in the later stages.
+## Premise
+There are hostiles, and you kill them.
+## Player Motivation
+The player is trying to get the highest score they can.
+They can choose to disregard the idea of "mindless zombies" or not.
 # Aesthetics
 ## Graphics
 16 bit pixel art